 - Use a pump with capacity to: - 1.
 Maintain 35-40 psi at nozzles - 2.
-Provide sufficient agitation in the tank to keep tank-mixture in suspension this requires recirculation of 10% of tank volume per minute. - Use a jet agitator or liquid sparge tube for agitation. - Do not air sparge. - Screens placed on suction side of pump should be 16-mesh or coarser. - Do not place a screen in the recirculation line. - Use 50-mesh or coarser screens between the pump and boom, and where required, at the nozzles.
+Provide sufficient agitation in the tank to keep tank-mixture in suspension this requires recirculation of 10% of tank volume per minute. - Use a jet agitator or liquid sparge tube for agitation. - DO NOT air sparge. - Screens placed on suction side of pump must be 16-mesh or coarser. - DO NOT place a screen in the recirculation line. - Use 50-mesh or coarser screens between the pump and boom, and where required, at the nozzles.

-For more information on spray equipment and calibration, consult sprayer manufacturers and state recommendations.
-For specific local directions and spray schedules, consult the current state agricultural recommendations.
+For more information on spray equipment and calibration, consult sprayer manufacturers and state directions.
+For specific local directions and spray schedules, consult the current state agricultural directions.